Deadline

 - Travel and accommodation expenses

-- Living allowance
+- Living allowances

-- Translation and interpretation costs
+- Translation and interpretation expenses

-Ineligible expenditures:
+Ineligible expenses:

-- Transfers to third-party organizations or individuals
+- Funding transfers to third-party organizations or individuals

 Evaluation criteria

-Submitted projects will be evaluated based on the following criteria:
+Submitted projects will be evaluated based on the following criteria.

-- Realism of the proposal, timetable, and budget (20%)
+- Realism of the project, schedule, and budget (20%).

-- Promotion and sharing of key achievements with the organization and the community (10%)
+- Promotion and sharing of key achievements with the organization and the community (10%).

 Follow-up

-- Feedback on the event or activity
+- A reflection on the event or activity

 Questions about the process